How the Health Security Act Will Benefit Businesses

 - Workers’ compensation and automobile insurance premium reductions

-✔ 2019 legislative session: Based on the LFC fiscal analysis results, the legislature and governor decide whether to proceed.
+✔ Phase 2: Based on the Legislative Finance Committee’s financial analysis results, the legislature and governor decide whether to proceed.
 The Plan will not be implemented until the legislature determines that it is financially viable.

-✔ 2019–2020: The Plan is developed, with legislative, executive, and public input, and any needed waivers are submitted so the Plan can begin operations and receive all available federal tax credits and subsidies.
+✔ Phase 3: The Plan is developed, with legislative, executive, and public input, and any needed waivers are submitted so the Plan can begin operations and receive all available federal tax credits and subsidies.

-Now that Congress is in the process of repealing the Affordable Care Act, it is more important than ever for New Mexico to enact this well-vetted, homegrown plan.
+As efforts to dismantle the Affordable Care Act continue on many fronts, it is more important than ever for New Mexico to enact this well-vetted, homegrown plan.

 For a printable PDF, click here.